ranja-sarkar/pca/README.md

 Principal Component Analysis (PCA) is based on the eigen-decomposition of a covariance matrix.
 To understand eigenvector and eigenvalue visually, please refer: https://setosa.io/ev/eigenvectors-and-eigenvalues/

-It's fun to note that PCA is the same thing as finding the principal moments of inertia (in Physics), only instead of a body having a mass, we have a body made of data points in PCA.
+It's noteworthy that PCA is the same as finding the principal moments of inertia (in Physics); instead of a body having a mass, we have a body made of data points in PCA.
 Instead of finding the eigenvalues and eigenvectors of the inertia tensor, we find them by decomposing the covariance matrix.

 PCA is unsupervised.
 It detects the directions in which data varies the most.
 Typically in unsupervised learning, a minor percentage of datapoints are assumed as outliers. **PCA** uses a cluster method to detect an anomaly, assumes